dlwh/sbt-jflex/README.md

-# sbt-antlr
+# sbt-jflex

-A plugin for sbt-0.11.x that generates code based on an antlr grammar.
+A plugin for sbt-0.11.x that generates code based on an jflex specification.

+This is a shameless fork-and-adapt of stefri's sbt-antlr plugin.

 ## Usage

+TODO

 Depend on the plugin: `./project/plugins/build.sbt`